Electrical Engineering (BEng) (Level 7)

 Leaving Cert Subjects:

-Helpful subjects are Mathematics, Physics, Applied Mathematics, Design and Communication Graphics, Engineering, and English.
+Helpful subjects are Engineering, and Physics.

 Bachelor Degree holders who achieve the specified level of academic performance may apply for entry to the Bachelor of Engineering (Honours) Degree in Electrical Engineering at CIT.

 DATES FOR YOUR DIARY - OPEN DAYS 2018